Renting and you – a guide for landlords and tenants

 The landlord must give receipts for payment unless the rent is paid directly into their bank account or by non-negotiable cheque.
 However, it is a good idea to keep receipts and your own rent record.
 The landlord must keep rent records.
 The tenant can ask for a copy of these at any time.

-You can get a sample rent summary form from the Ministry of Business, Innovation and Employment.
+You can get a sample rent summary form here.

 What is market rent?